microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ## Create A Webview-Based Extension

 Before installing the toolkit we need to create an webview-based extension to use the toolkit in.
-The following steps are taken directly from the VS Code Extension [Your First Extension Guide](https://code.visualstudio.com/api/get-started/your-first-extension).
+The following steps are taken directly from the VS Code [Your First Extension Guide](https://code.visualstudio.com/api/get-started/your-first-extension).

 To generate a basic extension we can use [Yeoman](https://yeoman.io/) and the [VS Code Extension Generator](https://www.npmjs.com/package/generator-code).
-Make sure you have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed first, then you can install Yeoman and the generator using the following command:
+Make sure you have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed first, then install Yeoman and the generator using the following command:

 ```bash
 npm install -g yo generator-code